Patient Transport in Hospitals: A Literature Review of Operations Research and Management Science Methods: Modeling approaches and classification

 \subsubsection{Problem objective(s) ($\delta$)}

-The fourth field describes the problem objective(s).
-Here, the first important distinction is between singleobjective problems, multiobjective problems, and problems that use a weighted sum objective.
-Singleobjective problems use only one of the minimization objectives described below.
-In multiobjective problems, where several objectives are considered separately, the different minimization objectives are separated using semicolons.
+The fourth field describes the \emph{problem objective(s)}.
+Here, the first important distinction is between single-objective problems, multi-objective problems, and problems that use a weighted sum objective.
+Single-objective problems use only one of the minimization objectives described below.
+In multi-objective problems, where several objectives are considered separately, the different minimization objectives are separated using semicolons.
 To show that a problem uses a weighted sum objective, where a single minimization objective is obtained as a nonnegative weighted sum of several objectives, the minimization objectives are connected by a plus (``$+$'').
+Note that, in cases where the different objectives have different units of measurement (e.g., when forming a weighted sum of a cost and a time objective), the weights must, in particular, convert all objectives in the weighted sum to a common unit.

-A very common objective considered in patient transport problems is cost minimization.
+Another frequently considered objective is cost minimization.
 There are many different and complex combinations of costs found in the literature, so we simply indicate \emph{cost minimization} by an entry~$C$ in the fourth field.
-Examples of cost objectives found in the literature are staff costs, transport costs (consisting of fuel costs, maintenance costs, cleaning costs, and general vehicle costs), and many more.
+Examples of cost objectives found in the literature include staff costs, transport costs (consisting of fuel costs, maintenance costs, cleaning costs, and general vehicle costs), and many more.

-Another common objective is the minimization of \emph{waiting times}.
-Here, a distinction must be made between the minimization of waiting times for \emph{vehicles}, denoted by~$WT_v$, and the minimization of waiting times for \emph{patients}, denoted by~$WT_p$.
+A further objective is the minimization of \emph{waiting times}.
+Here, we distinguish between the minimization of waiting times for \emph{vehicles}, denoted by~$WT_{V}$, and the minimization of waiting times for \emph{patients}, denoted by~$WT_{P}$.
 Waiting times for vehicles arise if vehicles are already on site earlier than a specified pick-up time or if it is required that a patient may not be unloaded before a specified unloading time.
-Waiting times for patients arise from the difference between the earliest possible pick-up time and the actual pick-up time, as well as in the event of over-punctuality at the delivery location.
+Waiting times for patients arise from the difference between the earliest possible pick-up time and the actual pick-up time, as well as in the event of earliness at the delivery location.